Review by Annabel

 After a short prologue in which Newley blames his fractured childhood on an ‘ogre called Show Business’, his life story begins with the family’s arrival in Hollywood in 1965.
 Alexander was just six months old, his sister Tara was two.
 Newley père had decided that Hollywood was where it was at, no more Broadway musicals, he wanted to make films.
 Joan, now in her thirties, had been there before as a starlet in the 1950s – now she was to play wife and mother.

-Newley shows this in his painting ‘Self-Portrait with Happy Family’ (below right), and as in common with many of the self-portraits in this book, he paints himself as he is now, observing him as he was then.
-The picture is based on a photo he found but was troubled by – he couldn’t recognise the relationship it portrayed between his doting parents.
+Newley shows this in his painting ‘Self-Portrait with Happy Family’, and as in common with many of the self-portraits in this book, he paints himself as he is now, observing.
+The picture is based on a photo he found – but couldn’t recognise the relationship it portrayed between his doting parents.

-Eventually Doctor Doolittle came his father’s way and when Anthony comes home from filming, he takes Alexander and Tara to the toy store.
+Doctor Doolittle came his father’s way and when Anthony comes home, he takes Alexander and Tara to the toy store.

 At home we open the toys Daddy’s bought us and study the instructions.
 He takes the directions from us and dramatically throws them away, then starts building intuitively, making the thing through trial and error, which is far more thrilling for us.
 This is the way of Art, which I inherited from him: the way I endeavour to do everything in life.
 Without signposts – my way – for good and for ill.

-Anthony Newley struggled to find movie roles however; his stage persona, full of grand gestures, was too much for film.
-So he devised his own project, hoping to replicate the success of his autobiographical stage show Stop the World I Want to Get Off but sexier, it being the permissive late 1960s.
+Anthony Newley struggled to find movie roles though, his stage persona, full of grand gestures was too much for film.
+So, he devised his own project hoping to replicate the success of his autobiographical stage show Stop the World I Want to Get Off but sexier, it being the permissive late 1960s.
 The film’s awful title was Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
-It co-starred Joan Collins as Polyester Poontang, but was a flop – and it finally broke Newley and Collins’ relationship.
+It co-starred Joan Collins as Polyester Poontang but was a flop – and it finally broke Newley and Collins’ relationship.
 Both Alexander and Tara also had small roles in this X-rated film.

 If I had been old enough to grasp what was happening, I might have asked my father what he thought he was doing, exposing his kids to all this filth.
 As it was, I was just a three-year-old witness for the prosecution, conveniently mute.

 Since the book’s publication, there has been a rather public row about things Alexander allegedly said about Anthony’s sex-life during the Hieronymous Merkin period in the newspapers, which upset Joan.
-I gather they are now reconciled, and that the interviewer in question had twisted Alexander’s words.
+I gather they are now reconciled, and that the interview twisted Alexander’s words.

 This is a brutally honest memoir of an artist trying to come to terms with, and make sense of, his growing up.
-It was fascinating to view the 1960s and 1970s, the excesses, the glamour, the highs and the lows, seen through an artist’s eye, but written with a sense humour too.
-This memoir ends as Newley goes off to boarding school for the sixth form, leaving me with a feeling that there was a sort of void in the middle.
-While he uses his artworks effectively as a framing device for looking back, we don’t really know yet how Newley, now 52, got there…
+It was fascinating to view the 1960s and 1970s, the excesses, the glamour, the highs but also all the lows, through an artist’s eye, but written with a sense humour too.
+As this memoir ends as Newley goes off to boarding school for the sixth form, I did feel there was a sort of void in the middle.
+While he uses the pictures effectively as a framing device for looking back yet, we don’t really know how Newley, now 52, got there…